 Students are encouraged to speak to either subject teachers or their Personal Tutor who will refer them to Study Support.

-Study Support is open to all students whether it’s a one-off one-to-one or a timetabled fortnightly session.
+Study Support is open to all students whether it’s a one-off one-to-one or a timetabled weekly session.

 The College does not use 'time out' cards.
 We trust the students to step out of a lesson as and when required and go back into the lesson when they are ready.
 We will however let their teachers know that they may need to leave the lesson on occasion.
 We would encourage the student to come to Study Support so that we know they are alright.